Earl Grey Tea Caffeine: Is It Safe During Pregnancy?

 Health experts say that ingesting around 250 mg of caffeine per day is safe for adults, but only if you are maintaining a healthy lifestyle.

-In pregnant women, the ingestion should be restricted to around 150 mg/day.
+In pregnant women, the ingestion should be restricted to around 150 mg/day during the prenatal period.

-Drinking too much Earl Grey tea is harmful to the health of the fetus as well as the mother.
+Drinking too much Earl Grey tea may risk the health and wellness of the fetus as well as the mother.

-So, if you are breastfeeding or are pregnant, you should restrict your consumption to 1-2 cups to avoid complications.
+So, if you are in the early stage of motherhood and breastfeeding or are pregnant, you should restrict your consumption to 1-2 cups to avoid complications.

 Now, let’s check out the potential side effects of this popular tea in pregnant women.